Most of the Water That Evaporates From the Oceans Where It Runs Off to the Oceans Again

 Earth Science, Meteorology, Geography

-Water evaporates from a sugar beet field later a summer shower in Borger, Netherlands.
-Evaporation is a primal footstep in the h2o cycle.
+Water evaporates from a carbohydrate beet field after a summer shower in Borger, Netherlands.
+Evaporation is a fundamental step in the water cycle.

 Noun